RedisLabs/gkemarketplace/README.md

 #### Expand the manifest template

-Use `envsubst` to expand the template.
+We are using the  `envsubst` approach to expand the template.
+(An alternative approach is with Helm and will be used soon.)
 We recommend that you save the expanded manifest file for future updates to the application.

 1. Expand `RBAC` YAML file.
 You can  configure the RBAC first.